joseph65342/bidding-project-/README.md

 Step 4) Most likely have to change the connection string

-Step 5) Make sure you're in assignment-\server
+Step 5) Make sure you're in \server

 Step 6) Run the command node app.js